Duration : 10 Nights/ 11 Days

 Upon arrival at Delhi’s Airport, you are met and transferred to your pre-booked hotel.
-On arrival check in at Hotel.
+On arrival, check-in at the hotel.
 Overnight at Hotel.

 DAY 02 : DELHI

-After breakfast, morning full day sightseeing tour of Delhi including the visits of Akashardham Temple, Red fort, Raj Ghat and Lotus Temple etc. Also visit Lakshmi Narayan Temple, a Spectacular structure that's just 60 years old, and then proceed via India Gate and the Governmental building to Humayun’s Tomb, Hazarat Nizamuddin Dargha, Qutab Minar, the 240 foot tower built in 1190 to commemorate the arrival of Islam in India and Markets.
+After breakfast, morning full day sightseeing tour of Delhi, including the visits of Akshardham Temple, Red Fort, Raj Ghat and Lotus Temple, etc. Also visit Lakshmi Narayan Temple, a Spectacular structure just 60 years old, and then proceed via India Gate and the Governmental building to Humayun’s Tomb, Hazarat Nizamuddin Dargha, Qutab Minar, the 240-foot tower built-in 1190 to commemorate the arrival of Islam in India and Markets.

 Contemporary Delhi is a bustling metropolis which successfully combines in its fold the ancient and the modern.
 Its strategic location was one of the prime reasons why successive dynasties chose it as their seat of power.
 New Delhi also reflects the legacy the British left behind.
-The division between New and Old Delhi is the distinction between the capitals of the British and the Moghuls respectively.
-So, wherever the visitor goes, they will invariably confront the citys’ past.
-Come back to hotel for Overnight stay.
+The division between New and Old Delhi is the distinction between the capitals of the British and the Moghuls, respectively.
+So, wherever the visitor goes, they will invariably confront the city's past.
+Come back to the hotel for an overnight stay.
 Overnight at Hotel.

 DAY 03 : DELHI - JAIPUR BY ROAD 260 KMS 5 HOURS DRIVE

-After breakfast, half day city tour of old Delhi.
+After breakfast, half-day city tour of old Delhi.
 Visit Jama Masjid, the largest mosque in India.
-Built by Shah Jahan, the construction was started in 1844 and was not completed until 1658; Red Fort, which was also built by Shah Jehan.
-This massive fort was built from 1638 to 1648; Chandni Chowk and Rajghat - the cremation site of Mahatma Gandhi. sightseeing of the old and modern capital of India.
+Built by Shah Jahan, the construction was started in 1844 and continued until 1658; Red Fort, which was also built by Shah Jehan.
+Chandni Chowk and Rajghat - the cremation site of Mahatma Gandhi.
+Sightseeing of the old and modern capital of India.
 Afternoon, leave for Jaipur.
-Arrive Jaipur and check in at pre-booked hotel.
+Arrive in Jaipur and check-in at a pre-booked hotel.
 Overnight at Hotel.

 DAY 04 : JAIPUR

-Afternoon, city tour of Jaipur.
-Visit the City Palace which has museum having an extensive collection of art, carpets, enamel ware and weapons Jantar Mantar, the observatoyr built my Maharaja Jai Singh in 1728 and the façade of Hawa Mahal.
+Afternoon city tour of Jaipur.
+Visit the City Palace, which has a museum having an extensive collection of art, carpets, enamelware, and weapons Jantar Mantar, the observatory built by Maharaja Jai Singh in 1728, and the façade of Hawa Mahal.
 Overnight at Hotel.

 DAY 05 : JAIPUR - FATEHPUR SIKRI - AGRA BY ROAD 232 KMS 4 HOURS DRIVE

 After breakfast, leave for Agra.
-En-route visit the abandoned Mughal city of Fatehpur Sikri : built by Emperor Akbar in 1569, was the old capital of the Moghuls, which was abandoned after 15 years due to scarcity of water.
-See the graceful buildings including the Jama Masjid, Tomb of Salim Chisti, Panch Mahal and other Palaces which are still preserved in its original glory.
-Continue drive to Agra .
-On arrival city tour of Agra.
-Visit Red fort, which was built by Emperor Akbar in 1565, and additions were made up until the time of his grandson, Shah Jahan.
-It contains the hall of public and private audiences amongst many other beautiful structues; Itmad - ud - daulah, which was contructed by Nur Jahan between 1622 and 1628 and is very similar to the tomb she constructed for her husband, Jehangir, near Lahore in Pakistan; the highlight of the day - The Taj Mahal, which was constructed by Shah Jahan in memory of his wife Mumtaz Mahal.
-Contruction of the Taj began in 1631 and was not completed until 1653.
+En-route, visit the abandoned Mughal city of Fatehpur Sikri: built by Emperor Akbar in 1569.
+It was the old capital of the Mughals.
+It was abandoned after 15 years due to scarcity of water.
+See the graceful buildings including the Jama Masjid, Tomb of Salim Chisti, Panch Mahal, and other Palaces which are still preserved in its original glory.
+Continue drive to Agra.
+On an arrival, city tour of Agra.
+Visit Red Fort, which was built by Emperor Akbar in 1565, and additions were made up until the time of his grandson, Shah Jahan.
+It contains the hall of public and private audiences amongst many other beautiful structures; Itmad - ud - daulah, which was constructed by Nur Jahan between 1622 and 1628 and is very similar to the tomb she constructed for her husband, Jehangir, near Lahore in Pakistan; the highlight of the day - The Taj Mahal, which was constructed by Shah Jahan in memory of his wife Mumtaz Mahal.
+Construction of the Taj began in 1631 and was not completed until 1653.
 Overnight at Hotel.

 DAY 06 : AGRA - DELHI BY ROAD 210 KMS 4 HOURS DRIVE